-I agree to adhere to The Advice Hub's regulations regarding representation, as detailed below:
+I agree to adhere to the Advice Hub's regulations regarding representation, as detailed below:

+\Box I understand the the above named third party may at any time withdraw their consent to act as my representative.
+In such circumstances I will be required to act on my own behalf or name an alternative third party representative if I wish the Advice Hub to continue to progress my case.

+\Box I agree to supply accurate information to the Advice Hub and the above named third party representative when requested.

+\Box I agree to keep the Advice Hub and the above named third party representative fully informed of any communications or other matters relevant to my enquiry.

-- 1. I agree to supply authentic information to The Advice Hub or my representative when requested. - 2.
-I agree to keep The Advice Hub or my representative fully informed of any communications or other matters relevant to my enquiry. - 3.
-I agree to attend any meeting that has been organised for me by The Advice Hub or my representative, or if unable to attend, to give as much notice as possible. - 4.
-I understand that if I or my representative persistently and unreasonably fail to cooperate with The Advice Hub staff, they have the right to withdraw representation or other assistance with my case at any stage.
+\Box I agree to supply accurate information to the Advice Hub and the above named third party representative when requested.

+\Box I agree to attend any meeting that has been organised for me by the Advice Hub, or if unable to attend, to inform my third party representative of such meetings or give as much notice as possible.

+\Box I understand that if I or the above named third party representative persistently and unreasonably fail to co-operate with the Advice Hub staff, they have the right to withdraw representation or other assistance with my case at any stage.

-I confirm that I have been given an opportunity to discuss these regulations with a member of The Advice Hub and have fully understood them.
+\Box I confirm that I have had the opportunity to ask any questions I may have about this agreement with a member of the Advice Hub and have fully understood them.

 Signature:

-Signed on behalf of The Advice Hub:
+Date: